RADIO SCORPIO

 RENAMING AND CLOSEDOWN

-After the (from today's point of view: temporary) end of Radio Sylvia, it seemed to be too risky to restart broadcasts with an own transmitter.
-On 27th March 1985 we changed the station's name to Radio Scorpio and contacted various foreign shortwave pirates with the intention to hire airtime.
+After these events it seemed to be too risky to restart broadcasts with an own transmitter.
+For security reasons, we temporarily changed the station's name to Radio Scorpio and contacted various foreign shortwave pirates with the intention to hire airtime.
 Negotiations with the Belgian station Radio Delmare, which had been broadcasting since autumn 1984 with 1.5 kW on shortwave, were successful.
-So we were soon able to broadcast a four-hour programme to Europe on every 1st Sunday of the month via Radio Delmare with a strong signal on 6206 kHz.
+So we were soon able to air a four-hour programme to Europe on every 1st Sunday of the month via Radio Delmare with a strong signal on 6206 kHz.

 Once again listener feedback was very positive.
 The regular transmissions continued until the end of 1985, when Radio Delmare had to close down temporarily for security reasons.
 In June 1986 the station returned to 6206 kHz, and also Radio Scorpio was back on the air on 6th July 1986 with regular broadcasts.